JohnTheBeloved/-code-challenge/README.md

-# Airtel Code Challenge (Currency Converter)
+#  Code Challenge (Currency Converter)

 ## About this Project

-This project is a JAVA Spring MVC application written as a code challenge for Airtel's Software developer role, Basicallly it helps you perform simple conversions from US Dollar to [5 currencies](helpdesk@ehealthafrica.com) while leveraging on the openexchange REST API.
+This project is a JAVA Spring MVC application written as a code challenge for  Software developer role, Basicallly it helps you perform simple conversions from US Dollar to [5 currencies](helpdesk@ehealthafrica.com) while leveraging on the openexchange REST API.

 Two basic features
  - View your previous conversions